Joel-Singh/denison-snake-programming-competition/documentation/GAME_MANUAL.md

 # Game Manual

 This contains more specifics of the game.
 If you can't find a detailing on a rule here, you'll be able to find it in `src/lib/compute_game_logic.cpp`, which as you can guess computes the core snake game logic.
 Furthermore, Joel is always available for questions!
 Whether at DU Slither help sessions every Thursday from 7 to 8 pm in Olin 311 or on the discord server.

-Along with `src/lib/compute_game_logic.cpp`, game constants such as board size are kept in `src/game_settings.h`.
+Game constants such as board size are kept in `src/game_settings.h`.

 ## Board